Into Digital Transformation

 With whom we share your data

-We don’t share personal data received through the website with third parties (in example via contact form received messages) Except if you would especially asks us for doing so or allows us to share these informations (in example in an email request for contacting you with DARE network or Competendo).
+We don"t share personal data received through the website with third parties (in example via contact form received messages) Except if you would especially asks us for doing so or allow us to share information (in example in an email request for contacting you with DARE network or Competendo).

 The provider of this website is also mentioned in the imprint.
 If you should have any question regarding your data, aiming to delte it or to make us aware of anything, please contact us: DARE Network | Nils-Eyk Zimmermann | email@example.com